Welcome

 • To create high values through community association regulations -- lenders throughout the U.S.

-• The purpose of the Association is to own, maintain, landscape, and repair the roads and common area . . . and to promote the recreation, health safety and welfare of the residents in the Subdivision and for the improvements and maintenance of the Common Area. -- Bylaw and Covenants
+• The purpose of the Association is to own, maintain, landscape, and repair the roads and common area . . . and to promote the recreation, health safety and welfare of the residents in the Subdivision and for the improvements and maintenance of the Common Area. -- NORTH MOODY HOA Bylaw and Covenants

 Ultimately, the HOA is what the HOA members make of it.
 The members have rights (see HOA Bill of Rights.) and can make changes.
 The banks like to think HOAs have a purpose.
 Many lenders prefer to see an HOA involved in the homes they finance due to a national study that determined that HOA homes, on average, have a 4.2% higher value than non-HOA homes.
 This assures the lender that their loan is secured.
 This very same rationale benefits all home owners--an HOA can be a financial benefit upon resale of your home!

-HOA members must think before agreeing to rash conclusions that petitioning for dissolution of the HOA will solve typical management issues.
-The common areas including roads and rights of way are private property and the county does not have any incentive to step in to maintain them.
 Therefore the roads still have to be maintained, either by the county, a contractor, or the HOA.
 The cost can never be avoided.
 Attempting to dissolve the HOA would entail a huge price in attorney fees and extra efforts entailing a specific plan submitted to the Sec. of State on how the common areas would be sold and how the roads, the easements, and the green space would be maintained.
-In the end the alternative could be just another form of the same trouble.
-Ask any attorney that specializes in this area of law.
-The entire process must be realized and once it is, the obvious choice is to accept the HOA and the minuscule fees, clean up the neighborhood, do proactive instead of reactive road maintenance, abide by the legal promises in the covenants, amend the covenants as necessary, create policies that are acceptable, and make the community what the people want to ensure their home values are secure.
+In the end, the alternative could be just another form of the same trouble.
+This is the advice given by attorneys specializing in this area of law.
+The entire process must be realized and once it is, the obvious choice is to accept the HOA and the minuscule fees, clean up the neighborhood, do proactive instead of reactive road maintenance, abide by the legal promises in the covenants, amend the covenants as necessary, create "written" policies that are acceptable, and make the community what the people want to ensure their home values are secure.

 Next:* My Dues: Where are they Going?
 (A 7-Year Review)